-Joining the Dots.
+Joining the Dots

 A schoolchild in Ardfert tries a kung-fu kick

-Based on Gunnar Johansson’s work on the perception of human bodies in motion, Joining the Dots - a public art commission for Ardfert, Co.
-Kerry - explores how our minds can extrapolate from such minimal information as a cluster of moving dots to divine complete human figures in motion.
+Based on Gunnar Johansson’s work on the perception of human bodies in motion, Joining the Dots - a public art commission for Kerry Conty Council - explores how our minds can extrapolate from such minimal information as a cluster of moving dots to divine complete human figures in motion.
 We worked with the choreographer Cindy Cummings and with Dr. Phil Kelly of CLARITY Centre for Sensor Web Technologies to realise a ‘dot-film’ with school children from Ardfert National School, exploring this universe of dots, in which particles, people and planets can coexist.

 The final films are made up only of moving white dots on a black background, which a spectator might take for stars or particles, until closer observation reveals many human forms in movement, like constellations come to life.